 In 1996, 17-year-old Gilbert Valdez was charged with sexually assaulting a 15-year-old girl whom he knew in San Antonio, Texas.
 He was accused after driving her to the hospital, where she told staff she had been sexually assaulted.

 He was represented by his father, Lucio Valdez, a personal injury attorney with no experience as a criminal lawyer.
-In 1997, Gilbert Valdez pleaded guilty in return for a 10-year suspended sentence.
+In 1997, Gilbert Valdez pled guilty in return for a 10-year suspended sentence.

 After completing the term without further arrest, Gilbert Valdez learned that though he was not required to register as a sex offender at the time of his plea, the registration law had since changed.
-The change was retroactive to a period before Valdez pleaded guilty, meaning that he was required to register.
+The change was retroactive to a period before Valdez pled guilty, meaning that he was required to register.

 He began to re-investigate the case and discovered that the victim had told hospital officials and police that Valdez was not the person who assaulted her.